 Slash cycle times, improve value flow and reduce rework in any environment with Modern Requirements’ tools

-Millions of users across the biggest organizations worldwide rely on the capabilities of Microsoft’s Team Foundation Server (TFS) every day to define and deliver their products to market.
-Widely recognized as the application lifecycle management (ALM) leader, TFS – and its cloud offering Visual Studio Team Services (VSTS) – regularly turns up in Gartner and Forrester market analysis reports as the top ALM suite.
+Millions of users across the biggest organizations worldwide rely on the capabilities of Microsoft’s Azure DevOps Server (TFS) every day to define and deliver their products to market.
+Widely recognized as the application lifecycle management (ALM) leader, Azure DevOps Server – and its cloud offering Azure DevOps (VSTS) – regularly turns up in Gartner and Forrester market analysis reports as the top ALM suite.

 But many organizations need more.

-With the deployment of Modern Requirements4TFS, teams can effectively slash cycle times, boost value flow and minimize rework, making the most of the methodology of their choice.
+With the deployment of Modern Requirements4DevOps (aka MR4TFS), teams can effectively slash cycle times, boost value flow and minimize rework, making the most of the methodology of their choice.

 Who benefits from our tools?